 Code42 Next-Gen Data Loss Protection (DLP) is a product suite of capabilities that help protect your company's information.
-This article provides best practices for Code42 administrators to follow so you can most effectively use Code42 Next-Gen DLP.
+This article provides best practices for Code42 security teams so they can most effectively use Code42 Next-Gen DLP.

-If you are an existing customer with an on-premises authority server or storage server, watch the video below to learn how to migrate to the Code42 cloud so you can get Code42 Next-Gen DLP.
+- If you have an on-premises authority server or storage server, you must first upgrade to the Code42 cloud before you can get the Code42 Next-Gen DLP Platinum product plan.

-We recommend you follow these best practices when you implement Code42 Next-Gen DLP.
+We recommend you follow these best practices when you implement Code42 Next-Gen Data Loss Protection.

 To optimize file collection: